jaberjaber23/JRKit_Advanced_Encoding_Toolkit/README.md

 ## Contributing
-I welcome contributions from the library.
-To contribute to JRKit, please read the CONTRIBUTING.md.
+I appreciate contributions to the library.
+If you're interested in contributing to JRKit, please take a moment to read the CONTRIBUTING.md file.

 ## License
 JRKit is distributed under the MIT License.